 If you’re new to natural skincare, experience congestion or breakouts, or are still using products with congestion inducing ingredients, the fastest way to get a dose of AHAs to help break down the “skin crust” (my term for the buildup), a leave-on facial toner is the best way to go.

 Why?
 Not only will using a leave-on product allow the AHAs time to do their vital work, but using a leave-on facial toner puts the power of AHAs at the start of your routine – right after you’ve cleansed, so you’re fresh-faced – which means the AHAs won’t have to work through any products before starting to go to work on your skin.
 The AHAs also get protected from the outside world when you apply a layer of moisturizer, allowing them to work uninterrupted.

 Feeling like a leave-on facial toner packed with AHAs (as well as calming chamomile) might be what your skin needs as much as pumpkin needs spice?
-If you said yes, head over here to meet our 100% natural version.
+If you said yes, head over here to meet our green beauty version.

 6) Finally, double check that you have a complete, balanced, and supportive routine.

 Each season, it’s good to review the products we’re using, how we’re using them, and whether or not we need them in our routine!